-Another thing we find is that many people think they can’t obtain life insurance once they get into their 50’s and 60’s since they think they think they either wouldn’t qualify or it would be too expensive.
+Another thing I find is that many people think they can’t obtain life insurance once they get into their 50’s and 60’s since they think they either wouldn’t qualify or it would be too expensive.

 If you had a 20 or 30 year level term policy the premium stays the same for the length of a level term period.